 So you don’t have a website and have run a business for years without one.
 Can’t see the point eh?

-Let me explain why websites rock!
-Firstly, whilst there is nothing terribly terribly law breakingly wrong with not having a website…..I think every business, large and small needs to get into the 21st Century if they want to make the most of their potential!
+Let me explain why websites matter.
+Firstly, whilst there is nothing terribly terribly wrong with not having a website…..I think every business, large and small needs to get into the 21st Century if they want to make the most of their potential!

 Secondly there is no denying many small businesses thrive on word of mouth recommendations, other advertising media ,passing footfall to obtain custom so why would they need a website?